Home Resume Examples Medical Student

 I always include a dedicated section for research experience, especially if I have published papers or presented at conferences.
 Admissions teams notice these details right away.

 List each project with your specific role, results, and any publications or awards.
-If you co-authored a paper or presented a poster, mention the journal or conference name.
+If you co-authored a paper or presented a poster, mention the journal or conference name—these are achievements you could also highlight in a cover letter.

 You should also show off academic honors like scholarships, Dean’s List, or high GPAs.
 Numbers matter-if you ranked in the top 10%, say it.
 This wraps up your achievements and helps your resume stand out.